Cubic graphs and the golden mean: Transitive TLF-planar graphs

 \begin{theorem} Let $G\in\TLF_3$ be infinite.
 Then $\mu(G)\geq \phi$. \end{theorem}

-The principal methods of the proof are as follows: (i) the construction of an injection from eastward SAWs on $\LLp$ to SAWs on $G$, (ii) a method for verifying that certain paths on $G$ are indeed SAWs, and (iii) a generalization of the Fisher transformation of \cite{GrL2}.
+The principal methods of the proof are as follows: (i) the construction of an injection from eastward SAWs on $\LLp$ to SAWs on $G$, (ii) a method for verifying that certain paths on $G$ are indeed SAWs, and (iii) the generalized Fisher transformation of \cite{GrL2} and Section \ref{sec:girth}.

 A \emph{face} of a TLF-planar graph (or, more accurately, of its embedding) is an arc-connected component of the (topological) complement of the graph.
 The \emph{size} $k(F)$ of a face $F$ is the number of vertices in its topological boundary, if bounded; an unbounded face has size $\oo$.
 Let $G=(V,E)\in \TLF_d$ and $v\in V$.
-The \emph{type-vector} $[k_1,k_2,\dots,k_d]$ of $v$ is the sequence of sizes of the $d$ faces incident to $v$, taken in cyclic order around $v$.
+The \emph{type-vector} $\arc{k_1,k_2,\dots,k_d}$ of $v$ is the sequence of sizes of the $d$ faces incident to $v$, taken in cyclic order around $v$.
 Since $G$ is transitive, the type-vector is independent of choice of $v$ modulo permutation of its elements, and furthermore each entry satisfies $k_i \ge 3$.
 We may therefore refer to the type-vector $\arc{k_1,k_2,\dots,k_d}$ of $G$, and we define

 with the convention that $1/\oo = 0$.
 We shall use the following two propositions.

 \begin{proposition}[{\cite[p.\ 2827]{DR09}}] Let $G=(V,E)\in\TLF_3$. \begin{letlist} \item If $f(G)<2$, $G$ is finite and has a planar TLF embedding in the sphere. \item If $f(G)=2$, $G$ is infinite and has a planar TLF embedding in the Euclidean plane. \item If $f(G)>2$, $G$ is infinite and has a planar TLF embedding in the hyperbolic plane (the Poincar\'e disk). \end{letlist} Moreover, all faces of the above embeddings are regular polygons. \end{proposition}